Why Christmas matters in a secular society

 A generation ago, nativity scenes, for example, were not uncommon in public spaces, and on the personal level, many families still attended a church service on Christmas Day.
 In the classroom, the Christmas story, carols and art had a cultural place.
 A babe in a manger and three kings co-existed with Santa Claus and Frosty the Snowman.
 While the secular themes of Christmas had begun to dominate, most schools still included at least a couple of religious carols in their annual Christmas concerts.

 My grandchildren are the unlucky beneficiaries of the legacy of this shift.
-At an early childhood literacy program that I attend with my two-year old granddaughter, the leaders have been very careful to avoid the religious side of Christmas, restricting songs and stories to its secular manifestations.
+At an early childhood literacy program that I once attended with my granddaughter, the leaders were careful to avoid Christmas’s religious side, restricting songs and stories to its secular manifestations.

 Yet the story of Christmas has a lot to offer our children.
 It is beautiful in its simplicity and message.
 As long as educators present it in a neutral manner, we should not be afraid of exposing our children to the origins of the season.